goatez/grape_lakes/README.md

 •	GNIS ID #<br />
 •	Geo-name ID #<br />

-Properties being compared: For the sake of time and project complexity, I have scaled down the scope of the project that was initially proposed; and I will be comparing the following properties.<br />
+Properties being compared: (For the sake of time and project complexity, I have scaled down the scope of the project that was initially proposed; and I will be comparing the following properties)<br />

 •	elevation above sea level (elevation)<br />
 •	area (area)<br />